 There are some other things you might like to think about when you’re telling your partner:

 In the first few months of pregnancy, your baby is growing very fast and using up a lot of energy.
 Your body is changing and developing to support your growing womb and baby.
-Many pregnant women say they feel very tired in these months, with a tiredness beyond anything they have ever felt before.
+Many people say they feel very tired in these months, with tiredness beyond anything they have ever felt before.

-- Rest when you can.
+- resting when you can

 What does it mean if my blood is rhesus negative?